Don’t get into a car accident on a two-lane country road, miles from town.

-Now primarily a clinical professor of surgery at the University of Kansas School of Medicine, Tyler Hughes worked in rural America in elective and emergency surgery for more than two decades, after spending the first 12 years of his career at a general surgery practice in Dallas.
+Now primarily a clinical professor of surgery at the University of Kansas School of Medicine, Dr. Tyler Hughes worked in rural America in elective and emergency surgery for more than two decades, after spending the first 12 years of his career at a general surgery practice in Dallas.

-“Over the course of 20-plus years, you see generations of people,” said Hughes, who operated on the children of patients he knew as children.
+“Over the course of 20-plus years, you see generations of people,” says Hughes, who operated on the children of patients he knew as children.
 While Hughes enjoyed working in a close-knit community, he acknowledges inherent challenges in rural medicine.
-“Rural surgery is a lot like playing chess, as far as the lack of resources and the distances involved,” he said.
+“Rural surgery is a lot like playing chess, as far as the lack of resources and the distances involved,” he says.
 “You have to think seven moves ahead, like a chess player.”

 Traveling for trauma care